 Once you have made your selection, click Clean.
 If you want to proceed, hit Confirm.
-Do the same steps for iMyMac’s other tools, Clutter and Large & Old Files.
+Do the same steps for iMyMac’s other tools, Mail Trash and Large & Old Files.

 For this post, we will be using the latest Windows 10 as an example.
 Some steps may vary for other versions of Windows, but they should still be similar.